Yomguithereal/colifrapy/docs/settings.rst

         # Default: False
         auto_write: True

 If you need more than one cache instance, just pass an array to the cache key in your YAML settings file.
 In this case, don't forget to pass a name to your settings to access it.
-Else it will have an ugly and standardized name like *__cacheInstance0*.
+Else it will earn a standardized name like *__cacheInstance0*.

 .. code-block:: yaml